maheshsabnis/blazejan2021/readme.md

 Hands-on lab
 1. create an action 'SELECT_EMPLOYEE', dispatch this action on the onClick() event of the table row in ListEmployeesComponent.
 The selected, employee must be displayed inside the CreateEmployeeComponent.

+React-Redux Final Hands-on Project
+1. Create a Single page React Application based on MERN Concept
+    - It should use the Redux State management and SAGA middleware to perform CRUD oeprations
+        - Note: Define Database and tables of your chioce
+    - Create Express RES API for CRUD oeprations
+    - This MUST cover
+        - React Components with Hooks
+        - React-Router-DOM
+        - Redux State Management
+        - SAGA Middleware